 Beyond washing your hands and getting more sleep, which are incredibly important practices, here are 18 unexpected but effective activities that can help strengthen your immunity, not just supercharge it.

 Drinking water "will help keep lungs moist and mucus flowing, clearing lungs of the gunk that can collect and create conditions for opportunistic infections to thrive," wrote functional medicine doctor and mbg Collective member Frank Lipman, M.D., on his website.

 Certain teas, like green tea and black tea, have antioxidant polyphenols, which have been known to support the immune system by fighting free radicals2.

 Eating a healthy diet, and limiting (or eliminating) inflammatory foods, like sugar, "not only helps your body recover faster—it also helps build up your immune military so it's more resilient and dynamic," Amy Shah, M.D., wrote in an mbg article.

 4. Opt for a mocktail.

-Moday told us avoidance of drugs and alcohol is one of the most important ways to strengthen our immunity, as it affects both sleep and hydration.
+Moday told us avoidance of drugs and alcohol is one of the most important ways to strengthen our immunity, as it affects both sleep3 and hydration.
 Limit your alcohol intake by swapping a cocktail for a mocktail.

 5. Buy a new cookbook, and get creative with your recipes.

 Pull out a cookbook (here are some of our favorite cookbooks), or find a recipe online and commit to cooking at least one new dish each week.
-Not only will this break the monotony of healthy meal prep, but you'll introduce your body to new foods, which can increase the diversity of your gut microbiome.
+Not only will this break the monotony of healthy meal prep, but you'll introduce your body to new foods, which can increase the diversity of your gut microbiome4.